slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 }
 ```

-This is necessary to run the kube-runtime, which performs some sleeps before synchronizing again the internal cache.
+This is necessary to run the kube-runtime, which performs some sleeps before synchronizing the internal cache again.

-## Redesigning the host as event-driven application
+## Redesigning the host as an event-driven application

 The first implementation of the new `kube-watch-abi` ABI was a little rough: a lot of blocking threads, shared memory across threads, some unsafe sprinkled here and there to make the code compiling.
 Because of that, we redesigned the host to transform it in a full asynchronous application made of channels and message handlers.
-For every asynchronous ABI method there is a channel that delivers the _request_ to a message handler, which process the request, computes one or more responses and send them back to another channel.
+For every asynchronous ABI method there is a channel that delivers the _request_ to a message handler, which processes the request, computes one or more responses and sends them back to another channel.
 This last channel delivers messages to the `AsyncResultDispatcher`, owner of the module instances, that invokes the `wakeup_future`/`wakeup_stream` of the interested controller.

 Today we have 3 different message handlers, one for each async ABI method:

 * `kube_watch::Watchers` that controls the watch operation.
-This message handler is also able to dedup the watch operations
+This message handler is also able to deduplicate the watch operations
 * `http::start_request_executor` to execute HTTP requests
 * `delay::start_delay_executor` to execute delay requests